ksu-cs-textbooks/cis301/content/8-chapter/8_2-logikaPrograms.md

 For manual mode, uncheck "Auto mode" and mark the Checker kind as "Forward."

 For SymExe mode, check "Auto mode" and mark the Checker kind as "Summarizing SymExe".

+Logika verification *should* run automatically as you edit Logika programs and their proofs.
+If a program is verified, you will see a purple checkmark in the lower right corner just as you did in propositional and predicate logic proofs.
+If there are syntax or logic errors, you will see them highlighted in red.

+Sometimes, the Logika verification needs to be run manually.
+If you don't see either red errors or a purple checkmark, right-click in the text area that contains the code and select "Logika Check".

 ## Example programs